Wednesday, August 30, 2023

 The medieval path had no distinguishing features and neither does this part of the route.
 Touristy shops and fast-foods align:

-Then there's a puzzle: tiny parallel streets a few steps apart suggest that a change is coming.
+Then there's a puzzle: tiny parallel streets a few steps apart.

-Rue des Innocents crops off the edge of the space we are coming to, giving the growing population more room (in the 1820's).
+Rue des Innocents crops off the edge of the space we come to, giving the growing population a new street (in the 1820's).

 * * *